gonsie/rods/PITCHME.md

 > A **connecting rod** is a shaft which connects a piston to a crank or crankshaft in a reciprocating engine.
 Together with the crank, it forms a simple mechanism that converts reciprocating motion into rotating motion.
+Being rigid, a connecting rod may transmit either push or pull, allowing the rod to rotate the crank through both halves of a revolution.

 ---